Saint Crispin of Viterbo

-Crispin, who lived during the Age of Enlightenment, showed the enlightenment that gospel living provides.
+Saint Crispin, who lived during the Age of Enlightenment, showed the enlightenment what Gospel living provides.

-Born in Orvieto, he was apprenticed to a shoemaker.
+Born in Orvieto, Saint Crispin was apprenticed to a shoemaker.
 In 1693, he received the Franciscan Capuchin habit and the name Crispin.
 After serving as a cook at Tolfa and Albano, he was the official beggar of the friary in Orvieto for almost 40 years.